Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Application

 \figurehere{5}

 \tablehere{3}

-Note that we scaled $\eta^{[u]}_{1}$ as the growth rate in the last time interval of the longitudinal process of each ability (i.e., the model specification in Figure \ref{fig:LBGM_new2}).
+Note that we defined $\eta^{[u]}{1}$ as the growth rate in the final time interval for each ability's longitudinal process (i.e., the model specification in Figure \ref{fig:LBGM_new2}).
 That is, in Table \ref{tbl:RM_est}, the parameters related to `initial status' and `rate of Interval $8$' were estimated from the proposed model directly, while others were obtained by the function \textit{mxAlgebra()}\footnote{By using \textit{mxAlgebra()}, we need to specify algebraic expression of new parameters, then \textit{OpenMx} is capable of their point estimates along with standard errors.} in the \textit{R} package \textit{OpenMx}.
 From Figure \ref{fig:Bi_traj} and Table \ref{tbl:RM_est}, we observed that the development of both reading and mathematics ability slowed down post-Grade $3$ in general, which aligns with earlier studies \citep{Peralta2020PBLSGM, Liu2021PBLSGM}.
 In addition, there was a positive association between the development of reading and mathematics ability indicated by statistically significant intercept-intercept and slope-slope covariance in each time interval.

 Standardizing the covariances, the intercept-intercept correlation and each interval-specific slope-slope correlation were $0.83$ and $0.58$, respectively.
-Therefore, it suggests that, on average, a child who performed better in reading tests tended to perform better in mathematics examinations and vise versa.
-Moreover, on average, a child whose reading ability increased more rapidly tended to increase more rapidly in mathematics ability and vice versa.
+Therefore, it suggests that, on average, a child who performed better in reading tests at Grade K tended to perform better in mathematics examinations and vice versa.
+Moreover, on average, children who showed more rapid gains in reading ability also tended to exhibit faster improvement in mathematics, and vice versa.